AnthonyCxx/Notes-and-Writeups/C#/DataTypes/README.md

 ## Notes
 -  private variables should have a `_` prepended (per industry standard, not my opinion)
 -  Instead of commas, C# uses underscores to separate digits (Ex.
 1_000_000 == 1000000)
+- Strings use double quotation marks, and chars use single quotation marks